ManMetGames/ProgrammingEssentials/docs/Lessons/functions.md

 layout: default
 ---

-<h1>Chapter 5: Conditionals</h1>
+<h1>Chapter 9: Functions</h1>
 <p style="font-size:20px">
-In this chapter, we'll be covering how to create and use conditions to control the flow of code at runtime.
+In this chapter, we'll be covering how to loop over sections of code so that we can repeat instructions.
 <br>
-For a quick reference, <a href="../QuickReference/conditionals">click here</a>.
+For a quick reference, <a href="../QuickReference/loops">click here</a>.
 <br>

 <h2>The Problem</h2>